ipfs/community/js-code-guidelines.md

 - Tasks (asset pipeline, transpiling, releasing, etc).
 - Dependency management.

 Our toolkit for each of these is not set in stone, and we don't plan to halt our constant search for better tools.
 Get in touch if you've got ideas.
-[These are guidelines and rather then rules](assets/CodeIsMoreLikeGuidelines.jpg).
+[These are guidelines rather than rules](assets/CodeIsMoreLikeGuidelines.jpg).

 ## Table of Contents